oasci/pitt-biosc1540-2024f/content/lectures/01/index.md

 1. Describe the course structure, expectations, and available resources for success.
 2. Define computational biology and explain its interdisciplinary nature.
-3. Identify key applications and recent advancements in computational biology.
+3. Identify key applications and recent advancements.
-4. Understand the balance between scientific explanation and prediction in computational biology.
+4. Understand the balance between applications and development.
-5. Recognize the key steps in formulating a good computational model.
-6. Identify potential career paths and educational opportunities in computational biology.
+5. Identify potential career paths and educational opportunities.

 ## Readings